Amsterdam/meldingen-frontend/apps/admin/docs/features.md

   - Go to the _Categorieën_ page
   - See a list of all categories

-- Create a new category
+- Create a new classification

   - Click the Create button on the _Categorieën_ page
   - See a form
   - Enter values and save.
 This returns you to the _Categorieën_ page

-- Edit an existing category
+- Edit an existing classification

-  - Click on an existing category on the _Categorieën_ page
+  - Click on an existing classification on the _Categorieën_ page
   - See a form that shows the existing values
   - Change values and save.
 This returns you to the _Categorieën_ page

-- Delete an existing category
+- Delete an existing classification

-  - Click on an existing category on the _Categorieën_ page
+  - Click on an existing classification on the _Categorieën_ page
   - Click on the Delete button
   - See a confirmation dialog
   - Choosing Cancel returns you to the existing form
-  - Choosing Confirm returns you to the _Categorieën_ page, where the deleted category isn’t shown anymore.
+  - Choosing Confirm returns you to the _Categorieën_ page, where the deleted classification isn’t shown anymore.